 ‘Very good enrichment provided including shower and pool and tree for browse and mud wallows etc.’

-Anne doesn’t fully use the pool, there are no trees in her enclosure and no wallows.
-These are simply false claims.
+Anne doesn’t use the pool, there are no trees in her enclosure, and no wallows (she had one in the past).

 When asked about Anne being alone, the EWG inspector said, ‘She also has the company of a devoted herd of goats, although she appears to pay them little attention!’